Alexander I of Yugoslavia: World War I

 The surviving Serb soldiers were ultimately taken to Thessalonika to join the Armées alliées en Orient.
-In the fall of 1916, Alexander's long-standing dispute with the secret military society of the Black Hand came to ahead, when Colonel Dimitrijević began to openly criticize his leadership.
+In the fall of 1916, Alexander's long-standing dispute with the secret military society of the Black Hand came to a head when Colonel Dimitrijević began to openly criticize his leadership.
 Suspecting a threat to the throne, Alexander promptly had officers who were members of the Black Hand arrested in December 1916 and tried for insubordination; after their convictions, Dimitrijević and several other Black Hand leaders were executed by firing squad on 23 June 1917.